Schenectady in Schenectady County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Forts and Castles • Landmarks • Military • Notable Buildings • Notable Places • War, US Revolutionary.
 A significant historical month for this entry is March 1903.

 Location.
 42° 49.098′ N, 73° 56.746′ W. Marker is in Schenectady, New York, in Schenectady County.
-Marker is at the intersection of Front Street and North Ferry Street, in the median on Front Street.
+It is at the intersection of Front Street and North Ferry Street, in the median on Front Street.
 This marker is at the foot of the statue known as "Lawrence the Indian", in a gated enclosure of flowerbeads within a tiny circular plaza at the center of the Schenectady Stockade Historic District at the junction of North Ferry Street, Front Street, and Green Street. .
 Touch for map.
 Marker is in this post office area: Schenectady NY 12305, United States of America.
 Touch for directions.

-Photographed By Howard C. Ohlhous, July 2, 2010
+Photographed by Howard C. Ohlhous, July 2, 2010

 5. Lawrence the Indian and the Queens Fort Marker